fluteds/batch/readme.md

 Misc

-- Ytdl - Downloads a YouTube video via yt-dlp and has a tonne of customizable options
+- Ytdl - Downloads a YouTube video via yt-dlp and has a tonne of customisable options
-- Ytdl-basic - Paste a link and download of YouTube videos via yt-dlp
+- Ytdl Basic - Paste a link and download YouTube videos via yt-dlp, no customising options, always downloads in the best quality
-- Download mp3 - Converts a YouTube video to mp3
+- Download MP3 - Converts a YouTube video to mp3
-- Keep on Top - Keeps the current window on top of the other windows - uses `Ctrl` `+` `Space`
+- Keep on Top - AHK script that keeps the current window on top of the other windows - uses `Ctrl` `+` `Space`
 - Hug Cynthia - Hug Cynthia using a `GET` request to `cynthia.rest`
 - Bad Domain - Submit a `POST` Discord scam domain request to `bad-domains.walshy.dev/report` or `https://bad-domains.walshy.dev/check`
 - Printer Queue - Opens the Printer Queue
 - Show Wifi Password - Runs `netsh wlan show profiles` and grabs the password for a previously connected connection
 - Wifi Hotspot - Creates and manages Wifi Hotspots from the device
 - Inject Powercord - Updates, unplugs and plugs powercord

-Task Scheduler

-XML files that are imported into Task Scheduler.
-Note: most of these will not work if you do not have the batch folder in the correct place.

-- Wake PC - Wakes the PC from sleep at 2:05pm during the working week only if the PC has been idle for one hour
+- Twitch Theatre - Presses `FN`+`F11` via `\` to make Twitch fullscreen on Laptop, cuts out having to press two keys to make it fullscreen
+- Spicetify Update - Updates and backs up Spicetify on the device after an update is installed

 Terminal Art

+Just a bunch of terminal art.

 - Earth Animation - A spinning animation of the earth
 - Light Effect - Flashes from green to black ⚠️ Flashing Strobe